On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 This impressive fortress was referred to as the "Gibraltar of the Danube".
 The city's strategic position on the Danube also helped it to grow into a major port settlement.

 It began life as a Roman fortress and various additions were made through the medieval period.

 It was reconstructed in the late 17th centuryth century by the Austrians to serve as a key military stronghold against the Ottoman Empire.
 The French military architect Sebastian Vauban was enrolled and the project was started.

-It takes time to get to know it because it is multi-layered and multistoried - a masterpiece of medieval military architecture.
-It is a fortress which, in its underground, hides a few long halls, warehouses and rooms where people used to live under the siege.
-These rooms are impressive, even today, because of their air conditioning system, heating, isolation, illumination, etc. The structure of the fortress also makes the Town Museum, The Gallery of Carpets, artists' quarter that gives the impression of being Parisian quarter Mont Martre.
-From the terrace, there is a beautiful view of the town.
-Still, what is specific for Petrovaradin and Novi Sad is a "Drunken clock" on the Clock Tower.
-It is said to be fast in summer, but slow in winter, probably to be always in keeping with time, just like the city that stands above.
+It takes time to get to know it because it is multi-layered and multistoried – a masterpiece of medieval military architecture.
+It is fortress which, in the underground, hides kilometers long halls, warehouses and rooms where people used to live under the siege.
+These rooms are impressive, even today, because of their air-conditioning system, heating, isolation, illumination, etc. The structure of the fortress also makes The Town Museum, The Gallery of Carpets, artists’ quarter that gives the impression of being Parisian quarter Mont Martre.
+From the terrace, there is a wonderful view of the town.
+Still, what is specific for Petrovaradin and Novi Sad is a “Drunken clock” on the Clock Tower.
+It is said to be fast in summer, but slow in winter, probably to be always in accordance with time, just like the town that it stands above.

 Petrovaradin Fortress in Novi Sad keeps its memories, as well as the monastery Kovilj.
 There is one of the largest churches in Vojvodina, dedicated to archangels Mihajlo and Gavrilo, which was built in the XII century, not far from Petrovaradin.
 Surrounded by the wall, it was built with a monastery Manasija as a model.
 In that monastery, the poet Branko Radicevic used to learn what it means to love his country and its people.